 Middlefield Collegiate Institute

-Middlefield Collegiate Institute is a community of future-oriented, self-disciplined, life-long learners, dedicated to the pursuit of excellence.
-We are committed to providing a safe, caring, positive environment that fosters communication and mutual respect.
-Our focus is on the personal and ethical values in conjunction with the development of creative, social, academic, and technological skills needed to be successful in this ever-changing and competitive world.
+Our school is a modern-learning community.
+We are future-oriented, self-disciplined, life-long learners, dedicated to the pursuit of excellence.
+We are committed to providing a safe, supportive and caring environment that fosters communication and mutual respect.
+Our focus is on the development of character in conjunction with the development of creative, social, academic, and technological skills needed to be successful in this ever-changing and competitive world.